tonynnaemeka70-web/PROJECT-GUARD-POST-AUTOMATED-WEB-HEADER-HARDENING/README.md

- PROJECT GUARD-POST: AUTOMATED WEB HEADER HARDENING
+# 🛡️ PROJECT GUARD-POST: AUTOMATED WEB HEADER HARDENING

  Overview
 This repository documents Project Guard-Post, a cybersecurity lab project focused on implementing browser-side security controls through hardened HTTP response headers in Nginx.

-The project was deployed in a containerized environment using Docker on Ubuntu Linux, with validation performed via command-line inspection and browser testing.
+The project was deployed in a containerized environment using **Docker** on **Ubuntu Linux**, with validation performed via command-line inspection and browser testing.

 ---

  Objectives
 - Deploy a standard Nginx web server using Docker.
 - Configure browser security headers at the proxy boundary.
 - Implement protection against: